-- 1. Turbidity is a measure of the cloudiness of the water and is a good indicator of the effectiveness of our filtration system. - 2.
+- 1. Turbidity is a measure of the cloudiness of the water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system.
+Our highest single combined filter effluent turbidity measurement for the year occurred on 5/22/23 (.188 NTU).
+State regulations require that combined filter effluent turbidity must always be less than or equal to 1.0 NTU.
+The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU. - 2.
 For lead and copper, we are required to take 30 samples from the system (City and Town Districts combined).
 From the test results we look at the 90th percentile reading and use that as an indicator of meeting the ACTION LIMIT (A.L.)
 In order to calculate the 90th percentile, we multiply the number of samples times 90%.
 In our situation, that is 27; we then sort the samples from the lowest to the highest and select the 27th highest sample which gives us our value to determine compliance.
 This value was below the action limit for both lead and copper. - 3.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, are more than one year old. - 4.
-Water containing more than 20 mg/L of sodium should not be used for drinking by persons with severely restricted sodium diets. - 5.
+Some of our data, though representative, are more than one year old. - Water containing more than 20 mg/L of sodium should not be used for drinking by persons with severely restricted sodium diets. - 5.
 All perfluoroalkyl substances, besides PFOA and PFOS, are considered Unspecified Organic Contaminants (UOC) which have an MCL = 50,000 ng/L. - 6.
 The State considers 50 pCi/l to be the level of concern for beta particles.